 Landscape photography is another great opportunity to play with manual focus, and if you are using a tripod, even better.
 Using a tripod ensures that your focus will stay locked in place when you press the shutter.

-Manual focus may feel a bit tricky and time-consuming when you first try it, but I guarantee you that, with just a little bit of practice, you will be hooked on the razor-sharp results.
-When you are first starting out with manual focus, try finding subjects that move very little, and as you get more comfortable with manual focus, you will be able to photograph subjects that are on the move.
+When you first start, try finding subjects that move very little, and as you get more comfortable with manual focus, you will be more able to photograph subjects on the move.

 Do you have any questions or comments about Using Manual Focus for Sharper Images?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (We really appreciate it)!

 Anna Gay is a portrait photographer based in Athens, GA and the author of the dPS ebook The Art of Self-Portraiture.
 She also designs actions and textures for Photoshop.
 When she is not shooting or writing, she enjoys spending time with her husband, and their two cats, Elphie and Fat Cat.